 Develop and implement a data acquisition strategy to provide satellite observations that will facilitate the monitoring of agricultural production in support of the GEO Global Agricultural Monitoring (GEOGLAM) initiative.

-2014: GEOGLAM aims to enhance agricultural production estimates through the use of Earth observations, and to address concerns raised by the G20 Agricultural Ministers about market volatility for the world’s major crops.
+2015: GEOGLAM aims to enhance agricultural production estimates through the use of Earth observations, and to address concerns raised by the G20 Agricultural Ministers about market volatility for the world’s major crops.
 Through its Ad Hoc Working Group on GEOGLAM, CEOS has developed, and continues to coordinate the implementation of strategies for the provision of satellite observations to GEOGLAM.
-The GEOGLAM implementation plan (as documented in the CEOS Acquisition Strategy for GEOGLAM Phase 1) utilizes a phased approach to expand its efforts over a growing list of countries, increase the scope of the program, add datasets, and build capacity toward an operational program in ~2017.
+The GEOGLAM implementation plan utilizes a phased approach to expand its efforts over a growing list of countries, increase the scope of the program, add datasets, and build capacity toward an operational program in ~2017.

-The CEOS Ad Hoc Working Group on GEOGLAM provided an update on CEOS support to GEOGLAM Phase 1 implementation at SIT-29.
-The Ad Hoc Working Group will also submit an updated strategy for endorsement at CEOS Plenary in October 2014, in part addressing the potential for CEOS support to GEOGLAM Phase 2, depending on the maturity of the GEOGLAM Implementation Plan and availability of resources for Phase 2.
-GEOGLAM is expected to update its implementation plan in late 2014/early 2015.
+The 28th CEOS Plenary Meeting endorsed an updated CEOS Acquisition Strategy for GEOGLAM, describing how CEOS Agencies will coordinate their relevant Earth observing satellite systems to acquire data to support information requirements arising from GEOGLAM.
+This strategy identifies three different types of data streams (Core, Contributing and Future) and follows a simplified two-phase (Development and Operational) approach.
+This strategy will guide the work of the CEOS Ad Hoc Working Group on GEOGLAM in 2015.

-The CEOS Ad Hoc Working Group on GEOGLAM will continue working with GEOGLAM to define their space data requirements, identify potential CEOS inputs, and track/report on the application of data provided by CEOS agencies.
-Through the CEOS Systems Engineering Office (SEO), CEOS will work with GEOGLAM (including Asia-RiCE) to define a number of prototypes for the CEOS Space Data Management System (SDMS).
+In addition to its work implementing the endorsed strategy, the CEOS Ad Hoc Working Group on GEOGLAM will continue working with GEOGLAM to define their space data requirements, identify potential CEOS inputs, and track/report on the application of data provided by CEOS agencies.
+The CEOS Ad Hoc Working Group on GEOGLAM will also continue to monitor updates to the overarching GEOGLAM implementation plan, expected in early 2015, and advise the broader CEOS community on appropriate responses.

+Through the CEOS Systems Engineering Office (SEO), CEOS will work with GEOGLAM (to deliver two data services prototype projects and investigate common data sharing policies.

-The CEOS Ad Hoc Working Group on GEOGLAM supported the CEOS-GEOGLAM Co-Community meeting during February 2014 and a date for a follow-up Co-Community meeting will be sought later in 2014.
+The CEOS Ad Hoc Working Group on GEOGLAM will also support the SDCF for GFOI in its consideration of architectures for transitioning space data supply arrangements to become operational, noting the desire of both programmes to become operational in the near future.

-2015-2016: GEOGLAM will continue to expand its efforts by increasing the number of supported countries, expanding its use of mission data by utilizing new mission datasets (i.e., optical and radar), continuing development of sampling strategies, and investigating methods for data management and distribution.
-The Ad Hoc Working Group on GEOGLAM will update the CEOS Acquisition Strategy for GEOGLAM Phase 1 to reflect the expansion of effort and changes to data supply arrangements.
+2016-2017: GEOGLAM will continue to expand its efforts by increasing the number of supported countries, expanding its use of mission data by utilizing new mission datasets (i.e., optical and radar), continuing development of sampling strategies, and continuing to investigate methods for data management and distribution.
+The Ad Hoc Working Group on GEOGLAM will further update the CEOS Acquisition Strategy for GEOGLAM to reflect the expansion of effort and changes to data supply arrangements.

 Continue support to the Joint Experiments on Crop Assessment and Monitoring (JECAM) initiative.